-To determine the Performance Level, managers will refer to notes from check-in conversations, compare them to the behaviors for that particular criteria and identify an Performance Level that aligns most closely with performance within the merit evaluation timeline (April 1-March 31).
+To determine the Performance Level, managers and supervisors will refer to notes from check-in conversations, compare them to the behaviors for that particular criteria and identify a Performance Level that aligns most closely with performance within the performance evaluation period, April 1 to March 31.
 Check out the Achievement Criteria with definitions for each criterion at each Performance Level.

-Managers will assess the level attained across each of the five criteria (e.g., Job Mastery = Well Done, Goal Accomplishment = Well Done, Inclusion & Belonging = Stand Out, Collaboration = Stand Out, Innovation = Well Done) to determine an overall Performance Level, considering overall performance contributions and documentation from three check-in conversations.
+Managers and supervisors will assess the performance level attained across each of the five criteria considering performance contributions and documentation from three check-in conversations that cover the evaluation period.
+An example could be: Job Mastery = Well Done, Goal Accomplishment = Well Done, Inclusion & Belonging = Stand Out, Collaboration = Well Done, Innovation = Needs Attention.

-In order to continue to build collaborative partnerships between managers and staff, we need to broaden our focus to not only reward goal achievement, but also job mastery (knowledge, skills, and abilities to do the work), inclusion & belonging (how we are collectively responsible for valuing, respecting, and celebrating diversity) collaboration (how we contribute to the success of others) and innovation (how we seek efficiencies and improve work outcomes).
+In order to continue to build collaborative partnerships between managers/supervisors and staff, we need to broaden our focus to not only reward goal achievement, as was done in the past, but also job mastery (knowledge, skills, and abilities to do the work), inclusion & belonging (how we are collectively responsible for valuing, respecting, and celebrating diversity) collaboration (how we contribute to the success of others) and innovation (how we seek efficiencies and improve work outcomes).

 What does this mean for merit pay?

-Salary increases are granted to eligible employees in career, contract and partial-year career positions based upon their job performance.
+Salary increases are granted to eligible employees in career, contract, and partial-year career positions based upon their job performance.
 Merit eligibility is contingent upon completing six months of service in PPSM.
-Managers should determine an employee’s salary increase based on a pay for performance approach given the overall Performance Level.
+Managers/supervisors should determine an employee’s Merit salary increase based on a pay for performance approach given the assigned Performance Levels.

 Recommended* Salary Increase Guidelines